ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/geofence.rst

 activated, returning it to the home point.

-It is represented as an arbitrary polygon of waypoints around the flying area in the fixed-wing APM.
+It is represented as an arbitrary polygon of waypoints around the flying area in a fixed-wing vehicle.
 In Arducopter, it is a radius and altitude parameter(s) representing a cylinder around the flying area.

 A fence menu is available on the GUI console.